 However, there is no overall monitoring system able to provide an exhaustive picture of the doses received by the population as a result of nuclear activities.
 Consequently, compliance with the population exposure limit (effective dose set at 1 mSv per year) cannot be controlled directly.
 However, for BNIs, there is detailed accounting of radioactive effluent discharges and radiological monitoring of the environment is implemented around the installations.
 On the basis of the data collected, the dosimetric impact of these discharges on the populations in the immediate vicinity of the installations is then calculated using models for simulating transfers to the environment.
-The dosimetric impacts vary, according to the type of installation and the living habits of the reference groups chosen, from a few microsieverts to several tens of microsieverts per year.
+The dosimetric impacts vary, according to the type of installation and the lifestyles of the reference groups chosen, from a few microsieverts to several tens of microsieverts per year.

-These estimates are unknown for nuclear activities other than BNIs.
-Prior methodological studies are required in order to obtain a better understanding of the impact of these facilities, in particular the impact of discharges containing small quantities of artificial radionuclides originating from the use of unsealed radioactive sources in research or biological laboratories, or in nuclear medicine departments.
+There are no known estimates for nuclear activities other than basic nuclear installations, owing to the methodological difficulties involved in identifying the impact of the facilities and in particular the impact of discharges containing small quantities of artificial radionuclides resulting from the use of unsealed radioactive sources in research or biology laboratories, or in nuclear medicine units.
 For example, the impact of hospital discharges leads to doses of several microsieverts per year for the most exposed persons, in particular workers in the sewer networks (IRSN study 2005).

 Situations inherited from the past, such as atmospheric nuclear tests and the Chernobyl accident, can make a marginal contribution to population exposure.
-The average individual effective dose currently being received as a result of fall-out from the Chernobyl accident is estimated at between 0.010 mSv and 0.030 mSv/year (IRSN 2001).
+Thus the average individual effective dose currently being received in metropolitan France as a result of fall-out from the Chernobyl accident is estimated at between 0.010 mSv and 0.030 mSv/year (IRSN 2001).
 That due to the fall-out from atmospheric testing was estimated in 1980 at about 0.020 mSv.
 Given a decay factor of about 2 in 10 years, current doses are estimated at well below 0.010 mSv per year (IRSN, 2006).
+With regard to the fall-out in France from the Fukushima accident (Japan), the results published by IRSN in 2011 showed the presence of very low levels of radioactive iodine, with no health impact for the populations or the environment.